15 White Birds You Must See – Identification & Facts!

 • Habitat: Wetlands, marshes, and coasts in North/South America, Europe, Asia, and Africa.

-• Displays delicate breeding plumes during mating season.
+• Features: Long, elegant neck, Distinct black legs and feet, Displays delicate breeding plumes during mating season.

 • Diet: Fish, amphibians, insects, small reptiles.